The Mobile Market

-As we continue to move into the cozy days of fall – which has finally arrived to our fair city – the news of the day (or month, rather, this being a roundup based on the past 31 days) in digital continues to revolve around quality content and mastering the mobile market, a non-stop talking point since the announcement of Google’s impending index split (maybe-possibly-probably next year).
+As we continue to move into the cozy days of fall – which has finally arrived to our fair city – the news of the day (or rather with this being a roundup based on the past 31 days, a month) in digital continues to revolve around quality content and mastering the mobile market, a non-stop talking point since the announcement of Google’s impending index split (maybe-possibly-probably next year).

 At least, these are the topics I’ve come across in my own personal – and admittedly biased – browsing for news.
 There’s always a wide array of talking points from every corner of the world of web marketing, but my travels this month consistently brought me back to these two sandy shores, so expect to see most of this roundup revolve around these topics.